AbinGeorge-Va/weather-boi/readme.md

 ## Features

+- **Slash Commands** for weather queries (no prefix needed, just `/weather ...`)
 - **OpenWeatherMap Integration**:
-  - Get current weather for a city using the `!ow` command.
+  - Get current weather for a city.
 - **WeatherAPI.com Integration**:
-  - Get current weather for a city using the `!wa` command.
+  - Get current weather for a city.
-  - Get a 3-day weather forecast using the `!wa forecast` command.
+  - Get a 3-day weather forecast.
-  - Get a 7-day weather history using the `!wa history` command.
+  - Get a 7-day weather history.

 ## Prerequisites